-The stockholders approved an amendment to the Company's Certificate of Incorporation to effect a reverse stock split of the issued and outstanding shares of the Company's common stock, as a result of which the Company effected a 1-for-10 reverse stock split of its issued and outstanding common stock effective on Friday, June 2, 2023.
+In order to achieve compliance with the \$1.00 minimum closing bid price requirement of the Nasdaq Capital Market, the Company held a special meeting of stockholders on May 26, 2023 to seek approval for an amendment to the Company's Certificate of Incorporation to effect a reverse stock split of its issued and outstanding shares of common stock.
+As a result of the approval of this amendment, the Company effected a 1-for-10 reverse stock split of its issued and outstanding common stock effective on Friday, June 2, 2023.
 Commencing with the opening of trading on the Nasdaq Capital Market on Monday, June 5, 2023, the Company's common stock began trading on a post-split basis under the same symbol LIXT.
 The Company subsequently received confirmation from Nasdaq that it had regained compliance with the minimum bid price requirement of \$1.00 per share under Nasdaq Listing Rule 5550(a)(2) and currently meets all other applicable criteria for continued listing.

-However, there can be no assurances that the Company will be able to remain in compliance with the minimum bid price requirement over time, or that it will be successful in maintaining compliance with any of the other Nasdaq continued listing requirements.
+However, there can be no assurances that the Company will be able to remain in compliance with the \$1.00 minimum bid price requirement over time, or that it will be successful in maintaining compliance with any of the other Nasdaq continued listing requirements.